Returning to LSE

 • If your LSE Card is not due to expire, but it was lost, stolen or damaged during your interruption: visit LSE Cards and follow the directions to order a new card.
 A charge for a replacement may apply.

-For more information about selecting courses please visit Course Selection.
+For more information about selecting courses and key dates please visit the Course Selection webpage.

-If there are any issues with your course selections please submit an enquiry
+If you have any questions about course selection please submit an enquiry

 If you have SLC funding, re-enrolment with LSE will automatically result in your attendance and registration being confirmed with the SLC before the end of October.